wyvernSemi/slzw/README.md

 # SLZW
-Simple LZW codec in C
+Simple LZW codec in C, along with a Java version.

 A minimalist LZW implementation in C to illustrate the basic lossless compression algorithm.
 Documentation on the code can be found here: